 - Bigger energy bills

-If you remove your home’s air filter, hold it up to a light.
-If you can’t see light coming through it, it’s more than likely been a while since your last heating service, and likely time to get a new one.
+If you pull out your home’s air filter, hold it up to a light.
+If you can’t see light coming through it, it’s probably been a while since your last heating service, and likely time to get a new one.
 If it’s a simple disposable air filter, just replace it with a like-size new one.
-It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be swapped out.
-Read the filter packaging to see how long the new air filter is supposed to be used.
+It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be replaced.
+Check the filter packaging to see how long the new air filter is supposed to be used.

 3. Open up your air vents.

 - Full inspection.
 The service should include a full visual and point inspection to check all the working parts of your furnace and duct system.
-This is the best method for the technician to notify you of any components that are beginning to show signs of wear.
+An experienced service technician should be able to identify any concerns or signs of excessive wear during this review.

-5. Is the Furnace Switch Functioning Properly?
+5. Is the Furnace Switch Operating Properly?

 6. Condensate Drainage

 High-efficiency furnaces can drain off several gallons of water each day.
-If drain lines get clogged, the furnace will shut down.
+If the drain lines are clogged with dirt and debris, the furnace will shut down.

 7. Assess Vents for Blockage

 What Should You Expect After a Furnace Tune-Up?

 Your heating and air conditioning system naturally loses energy efficiency over time.
 This loss of efficiency is due to many factors, including dust and dirt, natural wear and tear, and buildup in drains or on burners.
-Keeping your heating system maintained with annual professional tune-ups can control these factors.
-During your tune-up, your HVAC technician will clean and check over your unit, identifying areas of concern.
-They can identify failing parts in need of replacement before they become a bigger problem.
-A tune-up alone will sometimes instantly improve energy efficiency by up to 30%.
-You’ll also enjoy cleaner air and a cleaner house because your HVAC equipment will be distributing clean air through a clean air filter.
-Perhaps one of the greatest benefits you’ll enjoy following a fall furnace or AC tune-up is diminished utility bills.
-A poorly-maintained HVAC system must work much harder to heat and cool your home, while a furnace or air conditioner that has been professionally tuned can take less energy to maintain indoor comfort.
-Because your heating system functions more efficiently, it will deliver superior heating at lower cost than you otherwise may have had during the coming months.
-A Longer-Lasting HVAC System
+Keeping your heating system maintained with routine professional tune-ups can virtually eliminate these factors.
+During your tune-up, your expert technician will clean and check over your furnace, identifying areas of corrosion.
+They can identify failing parts in need of replacement before they become a larger problem.
+A tune-up alone could instantly improve energy efficiency by up to 30%.
+You’ll also enjoy cleaner air and a cleaner residence because your HVAC equipment will be distributing clean air through a clean air filter.
+Perhaps one of the best benefits you’ll enjoy following a fall furnace or AC tune-up is diminished utility bills.
+An overworked HVAC system must work more to heat and cool your home, while a furnace or air conditioner that has been professionally tuned can take less energy to guarantee indoor comfort.
+Because your heating system will function more efficiently, it will deliver superior heating at lower cost than you otherwise may have had through the winter season.

-to run between 8-18 years before you will need to install a new one.
-However, poor maintenance is one of the top reasons for premature replacement HVAC systems ahead of end of average life expectancy.
+Your HVAC system is a valuable investment with a limited lifetime.
+Depending on use, with proper maintenance you can expect your furnace and air conditioner to last between 8-18 years before you will need to consider replacement.
+However, poor maintenance is one of the main reasons for early replacement HVAC systems ahead of end of average life expectancy.